Visiting the Hoover Dam was one of the highlights of you our American Southwest road trip last summer.

 What to see in Hoover Dam

-There are 3 things to do in Hoover dam: walk or drive across the dam itself, explore the dam visitors’ centre or take a guided tour of the dam workings.
+There are 3 things to do in Hoover dam: walk or drive across the dam itself, explore the dam visitors’ center or take a guided tour of the dam workings.

 Walk or drive across the dam

-The dam is a sight to behold: the massive concrete strictures has the same colour of the land around and you first get a glimpse of it as you leave the cover car park.
+The dam is a sight to behold: the massive concrete stricture has the same color as the land around and you first get a glimpse of it as you leave the cover car park.